-Key skill Key skill element Student learning activity Being numerate Seeing patterns, trends and relationships Students can explore the relationship between different genres/styles and identify similarities and differences through listening and composing activities.
-Being literate Writing for different purposes Students can create music in response to different stimuli, such as images, texts, abstract ideas/moods/ emotions or other melodic forms and fragments.
-Managing myself Being able to reflect on my own learning Students learn to identify and reflect on personal strengths and weaknesses; consider their choices and decisions; and seek help and be open to feedback in a way that facilitates revision and improvement.
-Managing information and thinking Using digital technology to access, manage and share content Students can use digital devices to record their individual or group performances, to share this content with each other and develop a portfolio of performance development.
-Being creative Learning creatively Students will explore innovative approaches to engage with classroom activities; for example through group discussion, movement, visual thinking, peer teaching, creative use of technology and taking risks.
-Communicating Performing and presenting Students will get opportunities to explore and express emotions through a performance or presentation.
-They will make decisions about how best to communicate with an audience.
-Through listening to and observing others communicate, students develop an understanding of how to communicate their ideas through different and appropriate media.
-Working with others Developing good relationships and dealing with conflict Students will learn to negotiate relationships with peers and teachers during rehearsals and other group activities; they will spend time actively listening to each other and sharing ideas honestly and sensitively; they will learn to respect and incorporate the views/ ideas of others.
-Staying well Being confident Students develop confidence as they contribute to decisions within group music-making activities and collaborative creative endeavours.
-They develop resilience in the face of difficulties and a sense of satisfaction in the achievement of goals.
+Key Skill Example of Key Skill Examples of associated student learning

+element activities

+Being Numerate Seeing patterns, trends Students can explore the relationship

+and relationships between different genres/styles and

+identify similarities and differences through

+listening and composing activities.

+Being Literate Writing for different Students can create music in response to

+purposes different stimuli, such as images, texts,

+abstract ideas/moods/emotions or other

+melodic forms and fragments.

+Managing Myself Being able to reflect on Students learn to identify and reflect on

+my own learning personal strengths and weaknesses;

+consider their choices and decisions; and

+seek help and be open to feedback in a way

+that facilitates revision and improvement.

+Managing Using digital technology Students can use digital devices to record

+information and to access, manage and their individual or group performances, to

+thinking share content share this content with each other and

+develop a portfolio of performance

+development.

+Being Creative Learning Creatively Students will explore innovative approaches

+to engage with classroom activities; for

+example through group discussion,

+movement, visual thinking, peer teaching,

+creative use of technology and taking risks.

+Communicating Performing and Students will get opportunities to explore

+Presenting and express emotions through a

+performance or presentation.
+They will

+make decisions about how best to communicate with an audience.
+Through listening to and observing others communicate, students develop an understanding of how to communicate their

+ideas through different and appropriate media.

+Working with Developing good Students will learn to negotiate

+Others relationships and relationships with peers and teachers

+dealing with conflict during rehearsals and other group activities;

+they will spend time actively listening to

+each other and sharing ideas honestly and

+sensitively; they will learn to respect and

+incorporate the views/ideas of others.

+Staying Well Being Confident Students develop confidence as they

+contribute to decisions within group music

+making activities and collaborative creative

+endeavours.
+They develop resilience in the

+face of difficulties and a sense of satisfaction

+in the achievement of goals.